Motyak/ml-c-preproc/README.txt

 to protect against multiple inclusion.

-A `package main` line serves to separate between code to always export from code to only export when executing as the main file.
+A `package main` line serves to separate between code to always export from code to only export when pre-processing as the main file.

 There should be no `#include` after the `package main` line.